butterfly-ops/docs/migrations.md

 #### Renaming Table Names

-You cao rename table names of existing Tables.
+You can rename table names of existing Tables.

 #### Creating new Object Specs